Your heart works hard for you nonstop for your whole life. So show it some TLC.

 2. Keep the pressure off.

 That cuff squeezing your arm at every doctor's visit is important.
 It measures the amount of pressure flowing through your arteries with every heartbeat.

 If your blood pressure gets too high, the extra force can damage artery walls and create scar tissue.
-That makes it harder for blood and oxygen to get to and from the heart.
+That makes it harder for blood and oxygen to get to and from your heart.
 The heart has to pump harder and gets worn out faster.
 If it can't get enough oxygen, parts can start to die.

 Cut back on salt, limit alcohol to no more than one to two drinks a day, favor healthy eating habits (think fruits, vegetables, whole grains, and lean protein) manage your stress, and work out.
 These changes are often enough to bring your blood pressure back down into the normal range.
 If not, your doctor might recommend you also take medication.